A Session Type System for Asynchronous Unreliable Broadcast Communication: Type Soundness, Type Safety, and Progress

 \begin{proof} The proof is straightforward since all instances of a session prefixed processes in a network node can perform an interaction, e.g.~due to recovery semantics, whenever they are well-typed.
-Processes that are shared output name prefixed in a network can also perform an interaction, whenever they are well-typed. \end{proof}
+Processes that are prefixed with an output on shared name in a network can also perform an interaction, whenever they are well-typed. \end{proof}

 The progress result states that unless a deadlocked occurs due to shared names, a network term is always able to progress.
 Indeed, due to the recovery semantics sessions can progress even if they are interleaved.
 If we combine the progress result with the result for \ref{thm:type_safety} we can also deduce that a network progresses in a session safe manner.